Table of Contents

 3.6 DUTIES OF STATEWIDE SENATORS

-The Statewide Academic Senators are expected to attend Statewide Academic Senate meetings and meetings of the committees to which they are assigned.
+Statewide Senators are expected to attend Statewide Academic Senate meetings and meetings of the committees to which they are assigned.
 They are expected to make written reports regularly to the SSU Academic Senate on the issues before the Statewide Academic Senate Plenary Sessions and on any other important issues that come to their attention, to receive feedback from the SSU Academic Senate and other SSU constituents, and to convey this feedback to the Statewide Academic Senate.

 3.7 ATTENDANCE AND PROXIES